modulus100/data-engineering-nanodegree-udacity/data-modeling-with-postgres/README.md

 by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

-### Project Description
-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Dependencies
 Please make you got installed **Python 3**, **Docker** and **Docker Compose**.
 To run scripts you have to have the following packages: **psycopg2**, **pandas**.